danfuzz/samizdat/doc/samizdat-0-lib/Generic.md

 #### `makeUnitypeGeneric(name, minArgs, maxArgs?) <> generic`

-Liks `makeRegularGeneric` except that the resulting generic requires that all arguments passed to it in any given call must all be the same type.
+Like `makeRegularGeneric` except that the resulting generic requires that all arguments passed to it in any given call must all be the same type.
 A non-conforming call is an error that terminates the runtime.